alibaba/pipcook/docs/tutorials/machine-learning-overview.md

    ┗ 📜index.js
 ```

-As you can see, the deploy folder is a npm package.
+As you can see, the deploy folder is an npm package.
 You can integrate it into any Node.js project and use the `predict()` method provided by it.

 ```js
 const predict = require('/path/to/output');